seuntol/Forecasting-System-Stability-Using-Python-Codes/README.md

 This project involves using Multivariate regression to analyze potential economic contributors to GHG emission in Canada.

 # Scope
-The scope of this analysis will cover from 1995 to 2019.
+The scope of this analysis will cover the period from 1995 to 2019.
 The analysis involves the six stages of data analysis; ask, prepare, process, analyse, share and act

 The project will include each phases of the data analysis process: ask, prepare, process, analyze, share, act.